FastTrackStudios/inferno/README.md

 sudo target/debug/statime -c inferno-ptpv1.toml
 ```

-You also need to disable time synchronization, usually one of the following commands will suffice:
+If you want extra stability, disable time synchronization, usually one of the following commands will suffice:
 ```
 sudo systemctl stop chronyd.service sudo systemctl stop systemd-timesyncd.service sudo systemctl stop ntpd.service
 ```
+This should no longer be needed if `virtual-system-clock-base` is set to `monotonic` or anything that starts with `monotonic`, but this fix/workaround is very young so take care.

+If you have high enough `TX_LATENCY_NS` and `RX_LATENCY_NS` configured (TODO: how high is enough?), you can try to use `monotonic_coarse` which should reduce CPU load.

 You can change the protocol from PTPv1 to PTPv2 in Statime configuration - this allows master operation (currently implemented only for PTPv2) so Inferno can be used even when no physical Dante device is in the network.
 But then at least one Dante device with AES67 enabled must be present in the network to make Inferno and Dante devices interoperate.

 ## Hardware timestamping
 If your network card supports hardware timestamping (check with `ethtool -T`), you can use its clock directly without relying on system clock.
 It is more accurate than software timestamping, meaning that you can potentially use lower audio latencies.

 Set the Inferno's configuration option `CLOCK_PATH` to PTP clock device path, usually `/dev/ptp0`.

 If you require PTPv1 (Dante without AES67), you need to use our fork of Statime because there is no other open source PTPv1 daemon.
 In `inferno-ptpv1.toml`, set the `hardware-clock` option to `auto` and start the daemon:
 ```